-Chibok girls: FG invites BBOG for search in Sambisa - Nigeria Today
+Chibok Girls: FG invites BBOG for search in Sambisa - Nigeria Today

-The Federal Government has extended an invitation to members of the Bring Back Our Girls (BBOG) group, for a trip to Sambisa Forest, in search of the missing Chibok girls.
-This was conveyed in a letter signed by the Minister of Information and Culture, Alhaji Lai Mohammed and addressed to the convener of the group, […]
+The Federal Government has invited members of the Bring Our Girls Back (BBOG) to a short trip in a military operational flight into Sambisa forest in search of the missing Chibok girls.
+The invitation extended to members of the BBOG, an advocacy group for the release of the missing school girls from Chibok, Borno, was […]

 Follow us on twitter @NigeriaTodayNG